 - final classification or average grade;

-- the standing of the institution where you are studying / have studied.
+- the standing of the institution where you are studying or have studied.

 Many applicants will have similar academic backgrounds to you.
 So, if you have achieved anything that makes you stand out, mention it in your application (eg a particularly high mark, an award for academic achievement, or a prize for project work).

-Look closely at the course programme and pick out key skills and knowledge required.
-Then use specific examples from your academic studies, work experience or extra-curricular / practical experiences to show what makes you a good candidate.
-Your relevant experience is extremely important.
+Look closely at the course details and pick out key skills and knowledge required.
+Then use specific examples from your academic studies, work experience or extra-curricular/practical experiences to show what makes you a good candidate.
+Your relevant experience is important.

-Explain your skills in detail - do not assume the admissions tutor will understand your capabilities just by reading the title of your final year project.
+Explain your skills in detail - don't assume the admissions tutor will understand your capabilities just by reading the title of your final year project.
 If relevant, explain:

 - specific hard and soft skills gained;